CyangXu/CompArcReview/InstructionLevelParallelism.md

       - pros: less likely to slow down the individual thread speed.
       - cons: Limited to overcome throughput losses.
     - Simultaneous multithreading (SMT)
+  - In 2011, the balance between offering multiple simpler cores and fewer more sophisticated cores has shifted in favor of more cores, with each core typically being a three to four issue superscalar with SMT supporting two to four threads.

 ### 12 Summary
 Common name | issue structure | hazard detection | scheduling | distinguishing characteristic | example